-Lot Width: The width of a lot measured in a straight line between the two points where the building line intersects the side lot lines, except that it shall not include any portion of the lot used for vehicular access to any broader
+Lot Width: The width of a lot measured in a straight line between the two points where the building line intersects the side lot lines, except that it shall not include any portion of the lot used for vehicular access to any other lot.

-Major Tree of many can be through the mini determin tree at the top the tip The reas the top central lemuch as diminishing screening which is other lot.
 In the case of a corner lot, lot width shall be measured parallel to the narrower of the two front lot lines (see also Lot Frontage).